Alexander-Malyshko/getting-cleaning-data-course-project/README.md

 # Getting a tidy data set

-1) Download the R script to a local computer
+1) Download the R script to a local computer from here - https://github.com/Alexander-Malyshko/getting-cleaning-data-course-project
-2)
+2) Download the ZIP file to the same directory - https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+3) Run the script in the shell or R Studio
+4) Search in the directory for a file called - AnalysisReadyData.txt